Christmas emerald dove: Feeding

 The dove forages mainly on the ground, feeding on seeds and fallen fruits.

 Status and conservation

-In 1988 the population was estimated at about 1000 pairs.
+In 1988 the population was estimated at 1000 pairs.
 Garnett & Crowley (2000) considered the dove, along with a suite of Christmas Island's other endemics, as critically endangered, with the principal threat coming from the yellow crazy ants which were accidentally introduced to the island.
 The threat is not only that of direct ant predation of nestlings, but also indirectly from potentially massive changes to the ecology of the island caused by the ants.
 Under the Environment Protection and Biodiversity Conservation Act 1999 it is listed as endangered.